Executive Bob Gildersleeve is among the eight killed, his family says

 An additional memorial service for midshipmen, faculty and staff will be held at the Naval Academy on Sunday.

-The academy notified his family of his death Tuesday night, said a family member, who described his parents as “beside themselves.”
+The academy notified his family of his death Tuesday night, a family member said.
+His parents “are beside themselves.”

-“The Brigade of Midshipman, staff and faculty were notified of the midshipman’s death,” the academy said.
+“The Brigade of Midshipman, staff and faculty were notified of the midshipman’s death this morning,” the Naval Academy said.
 “The Naval Academy is supporting the midshipman’s family, friends and loved ones during this time of grief.”

 His roommate, Brandon Teel, told CNN that Zemser was “a phenomenal human being.”